Posted on 1 Comment

 2.Keep your centerpieces simple

-Although your centerpieces are important, it isn’t too difficult to find budget-friendly choices that pack a punch.
+Although your centrepieces are important, finding budget-friendly choices that pack a punch isn’t too difficult.
 Expensive exotic flower installations can eat into your budget.
 However, a similar impact can be achieved with cheaper choices.
-Focus on the colors in the design.
+Focus on the colours in the design.
 Your florist can suggest economical choices that will tie with your theme.
 You can also use few exotic flowers and complete the rest of the arrangement with cheaper seasonal fare.

 3.Budget-friendly choices work for designs that are seen from far